Putin demands Dutch apology after diplomat detained by police

 | NUSA DUA, Indonesia

-NUSA DUA, Indonesia President Vladimir Putin demanded an apology from the Netherlands on Tuesday after Dutch police detained the Russian embassy's second-ranking diplomat at his home following a complaint by neighbours.
+NUSA DUA, Indonesia President Vladimir Putin demanded an apology from the Netherlands on Tuesday after Dutch police detained the Russian embassy's second-ranking diplomat at his home, following a complaint by neighbors.

 Russia said Dmitry Borodin was badly beaten in front of his children by what it said were unidentified armed assailants, and lodged a formal diplomatic protest over Saturday's incident.

-The Dutch Foreign Ministry said the government would apologise if a police investigation found Borodin's right to diplomatic immunity under the Vienna Convention had been violated.
+The Dutch Foreign Ministry said the government would apologize if a police investigation found Borodin's right to diplomatic immunity under the Vienna Convention had been violated.

 Putin, speaking at a news conference in Indonesia after an Asia-Pacific summit, said the incident was a "very rude violation" of diplomatic rules.